 2 Poor acoustic design in rooms

 Reverberation can be a problem in halls and classrooms.
-SRS's Sonata Aurio Absorbers can control the issue, but the right number must be used, as classrooms have different reverberation time requirements from multipurpose halls, for example.
+Sound Absorbers like SRS's Sonata Aurio Acoustic Panels can control the issue, but the right number must be used, as classrooms have different reverberation time requirements from multi-purpose halls, for example.
 They look good and can be applied with adhesive – so no drilling required.
 Speak to SRS if you would like an assessment on this issue.

 3 Poor acoustic design on buildings